learn-co-curriculum/dsc-tuning-decision-trees-lab/README.md

 # Your observations here
 ```

-In the next section, we shall talk about hyperparameter tuning using a technique called "grid-search" to make this process even more granular and decisive.
+In order to address the issue of a baseline classifier performing better than a tuned one like this, a more-sophisticated technique is called a "grid search" and this will be introduced in a future lesson.

 ## Summary